zammad/zammad-admin-documentation/manage/scheduler.rst

    Choose a name for the scheduler.

 When should the job run?
-   Choose the points in time using :doc:`Zammads timezone </settings/branding>` when the scheduler should run.
+   Choose the points in time using :doc:`Zammad's timezone </settings/branding>` when the scheduler should run.

    .. note::